borg286/sevtech/README.md

 * Liquid hoppers can pull from all 6 sides, helpful for automating extraction from lightwells: ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_21.png)

 * Rock Crystal ore is not mineable with a stone pickaxe, you need something with mining level diamond to harvest it (like an iron or bronze pickaxe from tinkers or claw paxel available starting from Age 0).

+* Once you find a Rock Crystal Sample, you need to look at the outer corner the chunk it's in (just outside of it).
+Press F9 to see the limit of the chunk.
+Unlike the vanilla version it will be a big cluster of crystal and it can be hidden under lava (mine was).
+The Tough Dousing Rod will detect it if you are lower than y 48.

 * In regards to liquid starlight generation in a lightwell: Aquamarine < Resonant Aquamarine < Rock Crystal < Celestial Crystal < Attuned Rock Crystal < Attuned Celestial Crystal